cfchou/hakyll_site/posts/2013-05-11-polyglot-canbuildfrom.md

 ---
-title: Venture out on CanBuildFrom
+title: Polyglot CanBuildFrom
+tags: scala, CanBuildFrom
 ---

 In this post, I'll loosely follow how the collection library uses `CanBuildFrom`